jamiemcg/CompareSequences/README.md

 	python CompareSequences.py proteinsA.fasta proteinsB.fasta

-49 plots are generated in the working directory in PDF format.
+Plots are generated in the working directory in PDF format, with the filename prefix "plot".

 * Aromaticity
 * Gravy index